Last updated: March 2026

 Original vs Restored/Modded

 Original, unmolested machines: preferred by collectors.
 Restored playfields and cabinets: functional but worth less.
-LED conversions: controversial — some buyers prefer, others don't.
+LED conversions: controversial.
+Some buyers prefer, others don't.
 Color DMD upgrades: minor value addition.
 Shaker motors, light shows: minor additions.

 Tips for Valuing Pinball Machines